-- 1. At higher odometer readings, repeat at the frequency interval established here. - Service more frequently if the motorcycle is ridden in unusually wet or dusty areas. - Replace every 2 years, or at indicated odometer interval, whichever comes first.
-Replacement requires mechanical skill.
+- 1. At higher odometer readings, repeat at the frequency interval established here. - Service more frequently if the motorcycle is ridden in unusually wet or dusty areas. - Service more frequently if the motorcycle is ridden often at full throttle or in the rain. - Replace every 2 years, or at indicated odometer interval, whichever comes first.
+Replacement requires mechanical skill. - 5.
+California type only.